 This proposal idea is versatile, perfect for foodies, and works for introverts who prefer to pop the question at home rather than in public.
 Put together a picnic or a dessert basket of fruits and chocolate, then hide the ring box near the bottom of the basket.
 For couples who enjoy wine or champagne, you might create a custom bottle label that asks for their hand in marriage.
 You can toast to your engagement after they say “yes.”

 Maybe you and your S/O share a passion for traveling.
 Why not pop the question while you’re on a trip together?
 If you want to make it a big surprise, pick a scenic spot or historical landmark, and ask someone nearby to take a few photos of you.
 (If you want to let it slip that you’re about to propose, that might make them extra careful when getting a good picture.)
 Instead of posing, or after one photo, drop down on one knee.

 This is a bit of a popular way to propose, and why not?
 You and your loved one are on a trip making memories together.
 Why not add one more?
 Here are the most popular places for marriage proposals around the world to inspire you.
 If your S/O loves New York, head to Central Park or the Brooklyn Bridge.
 Are they a history buff?
 Try the Colosseum in Rome or the Louvre in Paris.
 Astronomy nerd?
 Go stargazing at the Griffith Observatory in Los Angeles.

 Once the proposal’s over…

-Successfully popped the question?
+Successfully popped the question and implemented your most creative proposal idea?
 Congrats!
 Start planning your wedding look with Jim’s Formal Wear.
 Find what you need in our broad selection of wedding suits and tuxedos, plus accessories like shirts, ties, shoes, and more.